 Prior to study abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
 Students may also find it helpful to arrive in China early for language acclimation and/or to take a language training course before law classes begin.

 The academic year at Renmin Law School is divided into two semesters.
 The fall semester runs from early September to mid-January, and the spring semester runs from mid-February to the end of June.
 See the academic calendar for more information.

-Students interested in the Renmin Law School exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the Renmin Law School exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad: Planning and Application page.

 HLS will inform students nominated to study at Renmin if there are any additional application materials to complete.

 The exchange agreement stipulates that Renmin University reserve at least one spot for an HLS JD student each year.
 HLS may recommend more than one candidate but ultimately selection of the student will be made by Renmin.